Why should I hire you?

 - Butcher’s Copy-editing: The Cambridge Handbook for Editors, Copy-editors and Proofreaders by Judith Butcher, Caroline Drake, and Maureen Leach

-I follow whichever style guide and other trusted industry reference texts (dictionaries and the like) best suit your project’s intended audience and other needs.
+I follow whichever style guide and other trusted industry reference texts (dictionaries and such) best suit your intended audience.

 May I get a sample of your work?
 How can I get a quote?

 For creative writers seeking an editor, I am happy to edit up to five pages of your manuscript or screenplay* as a sample of my work.
 You can find my contact information here if you’d like to request a sample edit or a quote.

 For those interested in my transcription services, please contact me if you’d like work samples, references, and a quote.

 For anyone wanting me to give a talk or lead a workshop at an event, let’s schedule a Skype call or a chance to meet in person so I can show you what I can do.
 You can find my contact information here.